Orchestration with Docker Compose

 - CONFIG_omero_db_name=omero

-- ROOTPASS=omero-root-password
+- ROOTPASS=omero

 networks: